The Letters of Bess of Hardwick

 SSHRC PhD student: Felicity Maxwell

-Consultancy has been provided by:
+Consultancy provided by:

 Humanities Research Institute (HRI), University of Sheffield